taleb-hub/Detecting-COVID-19-in-CT-images/README.md

 scans in total.
 These data have been collected from real patients in hospitals from Sao Paulo, Brazil.

+# Requirements:
+This model is built using Python 3.7.
+I highly recommend you to use GPU version of tensorflow, training this model is very slow in CPU mode.

+- Tensorflow
+-

+# Reference:
-A large dataset of real patients CT scans for SARS-CoV-2 identification." medRxiv (2020).
+A large dataset of real patients CT scans for SARS-CoV-2 identification." medRxiv (2020)

 doi: https://doi.org/10.1101/2020.04.24.20078584.

+# Conntact
+taleb.brijawi@gmail.com